Who is this course for?

 - Level 3 courses within College.

-- 2015 AND 2016 – 95% of final year Level 3 learners, Level 2 and Level 1 students have University offers (L3) / signed employment contracts / apprenticeships within 2 months of leaving Highlands.
+- 2015 AND 2016 – 95% of final year students had University offers, signed employment contracts, or accepted apprenticeships within 2 months of leaving Highlands.

 How much will it cost?

 • £62 per year course material fee